 - Curriculum Following detailed assessment of the pupil, the class teacher, in consultation, with the SENDCO will decide upon the best support available and will timetable support for the child.
 Teachers plan lessons according to individual pupil needs and an 'individual plan' is generated in consultation with parents and pupils.
 This profile details specific targets, resources and support on an individual basis.
 School will use the designated SEND budget to meet these needs.
 This may be more appropriate on a 1:1 basis or as small group intervention, additional adult support will complement the work of the teacher.
 Personalised provision will also be supplied through adapted resources and interventions.
-Support will change according to the ongoing review of need and this will be discussed with parents/ guardian/child/ and carers. - Our approach to teaching and learning School endeavours to include all pupils in all activities and will work closely with parents/ carers to ensure any barriers to participation are removed.
+Support will change according to the ongoing review of need and this will be discussed with parents/ guardian/child/ and carers.

+- Our approach to teaching and learning School endeavours to include all pupils in all activities and will work closely with parents/ carers to ensure any barriers to participation are removed.
 Risk assessments will be shared with pupils and families to ensure correct provision is in place where necessary.
 School SENDCO attends regular SEN training through network meetings and external providers to maintain up to date knowledge of SEN practice.
 Training is also implemented to meet the needs of any children with SEND.
 Provision mapping identifies training needs on a termly basis.

+- Social, emotional and mental health We are proud to be a 'My Happy Mind' school and use this

+programme to provide whole class weekly lessons to support all children's emotional and social

+health.
+We make sure, through our PSHE curriculum (My Happy Mind+) and by the highlighting of

+SEMH in all areas of the curriculum, that our pupils both understand and celebrate that principle.

+We equip our pupils with values and experiences that ensure that individuality is recognised and

+celebrated.

-The SENDCO holds a PGDiploma on Attachment, Trauma and Mental Health in Children.
-As part of this qualification we are developing our SEND and Behaviour policies to be based on the theory, and the implementation of, trauma informed practice and the impact that ACEs (adverse childhood experiences) have on learning. - Social, emotional and mental health We make sure, through our PSHE curriculum and by the highlighting of SEMH in all areas of the curriculum, that our pupils both understand and celebrate that principle.
-We equip our pupils with values and experiences that ensure that individuality is recognised and celebrated. - Transition School works closely with local pre-school providers, Lymm High School and any other relevant educational setting to ensure smooth transition for all pupils.
-Transition arrangements are created to meet the individual needs of pupils and parents are encouraged to accompany pupils where appropriate, School ensures formal and informal meetings are held to share knowledge, data, progress and any other relevant information/documentation with the receiving school so that a complete picture of each student is shared. - Specialist services We work with a range of services including - Educational Psychologist - Speech and language support - Occupational Therapy - Physiotherapy - Inclusion team Teachers for Learning - Sensory Support - Orthoptist - School Health - ADHD Foundation - Counselling Services - Social Care support services - Staff attend training based on pupil need as required. - School Link Service (mental health service) - Early Help partnership
+- Transition School works closely with local pre-school providers, Lymm High School and any other relevant educational setting to ensure smooth transition for all pupils.
+Transition arrangements are created to meet the individual needs of pupils and parents are encouraged to accompany pupils where appropriate, School ensures formal and informal meetings are held to share knowledge, data, progress and any other relevant information/documentation with the receiving school so that a complete picture of each student is shared.

+- Specialist services We work with a range of services including

+- Educational Psychologist

+- Speech and language support

+- Occupational Therapy

+- Physiotherapy

+- Inclusion team Teachers for Learning

+- Sensory Support

+- Orthoptist

+- School Health

+- ADHD Foundation

+- Social Care support services

+- Staff attend training based on pupil need as required.

+- School Link Service (mental health service)

+- Early Help partnership